 they’re 100 different ways to rationalize the results-for the good or the bad-but I’m still looking at it as an overall positive experience.
 The person curating the show was very nice to meet, and a few people who hadn’t seen my work saw it and sent encouraging feedback.

 This is me blowing sunshine.
 It’s finding the good where I can.
 And the good is that the paintings will make people at home happy for a little while longer until they go to new homes.
-They’ll be going up on Etsy, a few at a time over the next few days.
-There they will remind me to get the brushes out and make some new pieces to keep them company.

 Under the heading of “she’s kind of funny girl”, I decided to blow sunshine up on Etsy.